 Sharan, who joined Affinity Trust in 2016, works as part of a large staff team supporting people with learning disabilities and autism in Cheadle in Staffordshire.

 How long have you been working in the social care sector?

-I’ve been at Affinity Trust for just over two and a half years now, but have worked in the sector for 17 years!
+I’ve been at Affinity Trust for over three years, but have worked in the sector for 17 years.
 Before that I was working at Royal Doulton but got made redundant.
 It was all I had known workwise, but luckily a friend told me about working in the care sector and I’ve never looked back.